San Diego

-Historically home to the Kumeyaay Native Americans, San Diego has been referred to as the Birthplace of California, since it was the first site visited and settled by Europeans on what is now the U.S. West Coast.
-Upon landing in San Diego Bay in 1542, Juan Rodríguez Cabrillo claimed the area for Spain, forming the basis for the settlement of Alta California 200 years later.
+Historically home to the Kumeyaay people, San Diego has been referred to as the Birthplace of California, as it was the first site visited and settled by Europeans on what is now the West Coast of the United States.
+In 1542, Juan Rodríguez Cabrillo claimed the area for Spain, forming the basis for the settlement of Alta California, 200 years later.
 The Presidio and Mission San Diego de Alcalá, founded in 1769, formed the first European settlement in what is now California.
-In 1821, San Diego became part of the newly declared Mexican Empire, which reformed as the First Mexican Republic two years later.
-California became part of the U.S. in 1848 following the Mexican–American War and was admitted to the union as a state in 1850.
+In 1821, San Diego became part of the newly declared Mexican Empire.
+California was ceded to the U.S. in 1848 following the Mexican–American War and was admitted as the 31st state in 1850.

-San Diego's main economic engines are military and defense-related activities, tourism, international trade, research, and manufacturing.
-The city is the economic center of the San Diego–Tijuana conurbation, the second-most populous transborder metropolitan area in the Western Hemisphere (after Detroit–Windsor), home to an estimated 4,922,723 people as of 2012.
+The largest sectors of the economy of San Diego include military and defense-related activities, tourism, international trade, research, and manufacturing.
+The city is home to several universities, including UC San Diego, San Diego State University, and the University of San Diego.
+San Diego is the economic center of the San Diego–Tijuana region, the second-most populous transborder metropolitan area in the Western Hemisphere, home to an estimated five million people as of 2022.
 The primary border crossing between San Diego and Tijuana, the San Ysidro Port of Entry, is the busiest international land border crossing in the world outside of Asia (fourth-busiest overall).
-The city's airport, San Diego International Airport, is the busiest single-runway airport in the world.
+San Diego International Airport (SAN) is the busiest single-runway airport in the United States.

+Name

+San Diego's name can be traced back to the 17th century when Spanish explorer Sebastián Vizcaíno bestowed it upon the area in 1602.
+He named the bay and the surrounding area "San Diego de Alcalá" in honor of Saint Didacus of Alcalá.

+Prior to the Spanish establishment of San Diego, the Kumeyaay town was called Kosa'aay, meaning "drying out place" in the Kumeyaay language.
+After the establishment of San Diego, the Kumeyaay called town and city Tepacul Watai, meaning "Stacked Big".
+Luiseño speakers in the North County region called it Pushuyi.

 History

 Pre-colonial period

 What has been referred to as the San Dieguito complex was established in the area at least 9,000 years ago.
 The Kumeyaay may have culturally evolved from this complex or migrated into the area around 1000 C.E.
-Archaeologist Malcolm Rogers hypothesized that the early cultures of San Diego were separate from the Kumeyaay, yet this claim is disputed, with others noting that it does not account for cultural evolution.
+Archaeologist Malcolm Rogers hypothesized that the early cultures of San Diego were separate from the Kumeyaay, but this claim is disputed.
 Rogers later reevaluated his claims, yet they were influential in shaping historical tellings of early San Diego history.

 The Kumeyaay established villages scattered across the region, including the village of Kosa'aay which was the Kumeyaay village that the future settlement of San Diego would stem from in today's Old Town.
 The village of Kosa'aay was made up of thirty to forty families living in pyramid-shaped housing structures and was supported by a freshwater spring from the hillsides.